acumos/workbench/docs/mlwb-user-guide/notebook-component/notebook-wc-user-guide.rst

 In the Notebook details screen, user can perform following Notebook relevant actions.

-While creating, editing the notebook, user can give the external notebook url as well, to save his own jupyter or zappelin notebook details.
+While creating, editing the notebook, user can give the external notebook url as well, to save user's own jupyter or zappelin notebook details.

 1. **Edit Notebook**